 The Democratic Make Up

-Doncaster Metropolitan Borough is divided into 21 areas known as wards and each ward is represented by three democratically elected councillors, also known as Elected Members, therefore there are 63 councillors within the Doncaster Borough.
+Doncaster Metropolitan Borough is divided into 21 areas known as wards and each ward (depending on its size) is represented by 2 or 3 democratically elected councillors, also known as elected Members.

 Members Allowance and Member Expense Scheme